 Morning Professor Rounds:

-Professor rounds are early morning 1-hour teaching sessions for the residents, given by our teaching faculty.
-These sessions are held twice a week.
-At least 1 session per month is a program admin session where the Program Director meets with all the residents.
+Professor Rounds are early morning, one-hour teaching sessions for the residents, given by our teaching faculty.
+These sessions are held twice per week on average.
+At least one session per month is a program admin session where the Program Director meets with all the residents to discuss relevant topics.

-The Department of Ophthalmology has weekly grand rounds every Wednesday from 7:30am to 8:30am.
-The grand rounds are held at the Ottawa Hospital, General Campus, Critical Care Wing, 5th floor, Room #W5225.
-The grand rounds can be viewed live or reviewed through the archived grand rounds sessions.
+The Department of Ophthalmology has weekly Grand Rounds every Wednesday from 7:30am to 8:30am.
+The Grand Rounds are held at the Ottawa Hospital, General Campus, Critical Care Wing, 5th floor, Room #W5225.
+They can also be viewed live or reviewed through the archived Grand Rounds sessions online.

-Dr. James Farmer, an experienced ocular pathologist at TOH and Kingston, provides an extensive pathology review for uOttawa residents to assist with OKAP and mock oral examination preparation.
+Dr. James Farmer, an experienced ocular pathologist at The Ottawa Hospital, who also holds clinical privileges at Queen’s University in Kingston, provides an extensive pathology review for uOttawa residents to assist with OKAP and mock oral examination preparation.

 Fluorescein Angiography (FA) Rounds:

-Retina rounds are held once a month by our retina teaching faculty.
+Retina rounds are held once per month by our retina teaching faculty.

 Cornea Journal Club: